CauldronDevelopmentLLC/CAMotics/README.md

-![OpenSCAM Logo][1]
+![CAMotics Logo][1]

-OpenSCAM is an ​Open-Source software which can simulate 3-axis NC machining.
+CAMotics is an ​Open-Source software which can simulate 3-axis NC machining.
 It is a fast, flexible and user friendly simulation software for the DIY and Open-Source community.
-OpenSCAM works on Linux, OS-X and Windows.
+CAMotics works on Linux, OS-X and Windows.

 At home manufacturing is one of the next big technology